cardano-foundation/CIPs/CIP-0118/README-implicit.md

 #### Callout to the Community

-Transactions containing requests cannot be put on the chain by themselves : they are fundamentally incomplete.
+Unbalanced transactions containing requests cannot be put on the chain by themselves : they are fundamentally incomplete.
 As such, some kind of secondary networking is necessary to distribute these incomplete transactions to the counterparties who can complete them.
-That is: this proposal only addresses part of the intent-settlement problem, not the intent-processing problem.
+That is: this proposal only addresses the intent-settlement problem, not the intent-processing problem.

 The author’s belief is that this is the right way to go because while on-chain